 I wanted to "circle back" on a comment I'd made on the "Dark Forest" hypothesis, which is basically the idea that we don't see signs of alien life because everyone's hiding for fear of everyone else.
 This will probably be the last I want to say about the "Fermi Paradox", at least until the next time I feel like posting about it ...

-I haven't read the book Dark Forest, but my understanding is that the Dark Forest hypothesis is based on the observation that when a relatively technologically developed society on Earth has made contact with a less developed society, the results have generally not been pretty.
+I haven't read the books the Dark Forest hypothesis comes from [in March 2024, Netflix release 3 Body Problem, based on the first book in the series, and, um ...
+I have questions] but my understanding is that the hypothesis is based on the observation that when a relatively technologically developed society on Earth has made contact with a less developed society, the results have generally not been pretty.
 "Technology" in this context particularly means "military technology."
 The safest assumption is that this isn't unique to our own planet and species, but a consequence of universal factors such as competition for resources.

 If you're a civilization at the point of being able to explore the stars, you're probably aware of this first hand from your own history, and the next obvious observation is that you're just at the beginning of the process of exploring the stars.
 Is it really prudent to assume that there's no one out there more advanced?